A Call to Action: Protecting Our Ecosystems for Ourselves and for Generations to Come

 Support sustainable agriculture and fisheries management.

-By taking action at all levels, we can help restore and protect ecosystems and ensure that they continue to provide us with the essential services that we depend on.
+By taking action at all levels, we can help restore and protect ecosystems and ensure they continue to provide the essential services we depend on.